Context-Specific Assessment

 Frequently Asked Questions

-If there is no mandatory AI assessment in NZ, why should we do one?
+If there is no mandatory AI assessment in New Zealand, why should we do one?

 Because the liability exists even without a specific AI law.
 The Privacy Act 2020 applies to AI systems that process personal information.
-The Companies Act creates director duties that extend to AI governance.
+The Companies Act 1993 creates director duties that extend to AI governance.
 The Code of Health and Disability Services Consumers' Rights applies to AI in healthcare.
+The FMA and RBNZ expect regulated entities to manage technology risks under existing obligations.
 Conducting an assessment proactively is significantly cheaper than responding to a Privacy Commissioner investigation or defending a director liability claim.

 How is a cultural safety assessment different from standard bias testing?